Read how AIM centres have used our quality mark and bespoke accreditation to authenticate their in house training.

 |

 ChangesChanges Health and Wellbeing is a user-led mental health charity offering weekly mutual help groups.
-They use the AIM Quality Mark to enable trainees to develop the necessary skills and confidence to lead these help groups.
+They use AIM Bespoke Accreditation to enable trainees to develop the necessary skills and confidence to lead these help groups.
 Changes also work with HMPPS delivering a combination of AIM courses such as the Award in Peer Mentoring and their own AIM accredited customised courses such as Advancing towards Employment and Positive Changes.
 This combination of courses enables us to provide input that improves the life chances of learners by helping them to reintegrate into society with enhanced coping skills and having gained accredited qualifications.
-Read about the experiences of Changes and it's learners in implimenting the AIM Quality Mark |
+Read about the experiences of Changes and it's learners in implimenting AIM's Bespoke Accreditation. |

 |